Sinmysize/code-crack-game/README.md

 The likely hood of me doing major updates to this project is pretty slim since I am working on a much larger scale project, so for the few who may enjoy this project do not expect much from this.

-All code is open source.
+All server code is open source.

 ## How to Play